bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Heads-Up

-Next week, you will cover in-browser Web APIs that you can access through JavaScript.
+Next week, you will cover in-browser Web APIs that can be accessed through JavaScript.
 You will also cover traversing the DOM and creating elements dynamically.

 ## Resources